 Mean community distance between paired burned and unburned sites showed a small but significant decrease over time since burn, congruent with previous research showing the decadal scale of recovery for fungi after fires.
 However, in this study, we also found that annual mean temperature was an important predictor of the rate of recovery (Fig. 4; LMER; P < 0.0005), and each temperature increase of 1 deg C accounted for an additional 5% community similarity along our full chrono-series (S.I.
 Table 3).

 When location-specific plant community data was added to linear mixed-effect models, no significant correlation between plant cover or plant community and paired fungal community distance was found.
+Additionally, a Mantel test between plant and fungal community distances showed no significant correlation.
+These results likely stem from the high similarity in plant communities at each location.

-Differential abundance analyses yielded 4 fungal families that were significantly enriched in either burned or unburned locations across all sites (Fig. 4).
+Differential abundance analyses yielded 4 fungal families that were significantly enriched in either burned or unburned locations across all sites (S.I.
+Fig. 2).
 The basidiomycetes Serendipitaceae and Thelophoraceae had greater abundance and variability in unburned sites, and the ascomycetes Microascaceae and an unclassified family-level taxon in Dothidiales had greater abundance and variability in burned sites.

+The broad diversity patterns we observed generally reflect those seen in related research.
+For example, our forest soils were dominated by Ascomycota and Basidiomycota phyla, but this dominance was reduced over time since burn as other phyla such as Mucormycota, Rozellomycota, and Olpidiomycota became detectably more abundant roughly 14 years after fire.
+However, where other work in Boreal forests found that Basidiomycota was initially reduced after fire and recovered over time (Sun et al., 2015), our results from this montane biome show Ascomycota following that pattern instead.

 Discussion